mfarizky/rice-price-webscrapping/README.md

-# Rice Price Web Scraping
+# Medium Rice Price Web Scraping
 ## Overview
 This project collects daily rice commodity price data from the official [Siskaperbapo Jatim](https://siskaperbapo.jatimprov.go.id/) API.
 The data includes minimum, maximum, and average prices for rice within a specified date range.
 The scraped data is organized into a structured dataset that can be used for analysis, trend forecasting, or machine learning applications.